-It is expected that the current cash position will be sufficient to fund the Company's needs for the remainder of the 2018 fiscal year.
+It is expected that the current cash position will be sufficient to fund the Company's needs for the next twelve months.
 Management will review several equity financing options when deemed appropriate to further its mineral property interests.

 Outstanding Share Data